Peden Home

 26 May 1848 - Brief History written by Martha G. van Bynen

-30 May 1951 - His name was then added to the list of non-recoverable remains and added to the Tablets of the Missing at Honolulu Memorial .The cemetery's official name is National Memorial Cemetery of the Pacific at Punchbowl.
+30 Apr 1951 - His name was then added to the list of non-recoverable remains and added to the Tablets of the Missing at Honolulu Memorial (http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=56133291) .The cemetery's official name is National Memorial Cemetery of the Pacific at Punchbowl.

 Polly Darlington must never have told her sister, Kay, about Jack's body.
 I wonder if that led to a rift between Kay and Betty?

 So the mystery is solved.
 There was a burial after his death but when it came time for permanent interment of his remains, there were none to be found.
-At that point, he was added to the list of non-recoverables and memorialized at the Punch Bowl.
+At that point, he was added to the list of non-recoverables and memorialized at the Punchbowl.

 But, of course, there is a new mystery - why did the squadron leadership bury 200 pounds of dirt instead of admiting that Jack's body was completely lost?